mcanet/knitic/README.md

 Knitic
 ======

-This software part of a project the first an open hardware knitting machine at the moment based in old electronic Brother knitting machines.
+This software part of a project the first an open hardware knitting machine at the moment based on old electronic Brother knitting machines.

 Here we are testing with KH930, KH940, but we will work with any Digital Brother Knitting machine.

 We have developed in an artist residency at Marginalia+Lab in Belo Horizonte (Brazil) and Constant(Belgium).